mesosphere/dcos-docs-site/pages/services/cassandra/2.5.0-3.11.3/release-notes/index.md

 ## New Features

 - The {{ model.TechShortName }} tasks no longer run inside a Docker container.
-This removes the requirement that on Centos based distributions the service must be run as root.
+This removes the requirement that the service must be run as root on CentOS based distributions.
 - Support for the automated provisioning of TLS artifacts to secure {{ model.TechShortName }} communication.
 - Automatic configuration of the system tables on initial deployment.
 - Support for `Zone` placement constraints in DC/OS 1.11.